EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 }
 ```

 - Create a `feature` branch.
-Edit the Jenkins file to say "FEATURE branch" at the end.
+Edit the `Jenkinsfile` to say "FEATURE branch" at the end.

 #### 3.6: Use the Credentials to Run a Pipeline